nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To create a local group for a security server client, follow these steps.

-1. Navigate to **Clients** tab, click the name of the client and click the **Local Groups** tab.
+1. Navigate to **CLIENTS** tab, click the name of the client and click the **LOCAL GROUPS** tab.
 In the view that opens, a list of the client's local groups is displayed.

-2. To create a new group, click **Add Group**.
-In the view that opens, enter the code and description for the new group and click **Add**.
+2. To create a new group, click **ADD GROUP**.
+In the view that opens, enter the code and description for the new group and click **ADD**.

 ### 8.2 Displaying and Changing the Members of a Local Group